Apple French Toast Casserole

 Once baked, slice the casserole into individual servings and served with cinnamon glaze (or cinnamon whipped cream!).
-It is the easiest way to make a ton of French toast at once!
-The apple pie filling is a baked on topping that just adds so much gooey deliciousness.
+It is the easiest way to make a lot of French toast at once!
+The warm apple pie filling adds so much gooey deliciousness.
 Try it with an apple cider mimosa for a special occasion!

 About this recipe

 This French toast casserole is the ultimate holiday brunch recipe.
 It’s where French toast meets apple pie in one delicious baked breakfast casserole.
 Serve a slice drizzled with a cinnamon glaze and with one bite, you’re in absolute heaven.
 The best part is, it’s so easy to make with minimal time and effort!

 It has all of the warm and cozy flavors of fall and is the perfect family-style shareable dish for any special occasion.
 Serve it for a special breakfast for your kids and their friends after a sleepover or for a quick and easy dessert for last-minute company.
 One bite of this warm and decadent dish and your guests may never leave the table!

 - Texas Toast Bread – Texas toast is preferred because it’s nice and thick, perfect for absorbing all of the egg mixture without getting soggy.
 Other breads such as challah or brioche will work as well.

 - Whole Milk – Using whole milk add richness, and give the French toast a creamier consistency.

 - Eggs – As with any French toast, you need the eggs as the base of the mixture that coats the bread.